reveal/revealjs.com/src/layout.md

 # Layout

-We provide a a few different layout helpers for your content.
+We provide a few different helper classes for controlling the layout and styling your content.
 We're aiming to add more of these in upcoming versions so keep an eye out for that.

 If you're looking to change the sizing, scaling and centering of your presentation please see [Presentation Size](/presentation-size).

 ## Stack

 The `r-stack` layout helper lets you center and place multiple elements on top of each other.
-This is intended to be used together with [fragments](/fragmetns) to incrementally reveal elements.
+This is intended to be used together with [fragments](/fragments) to incrementally reveal elements.

 ```html
 <div class="r-stack">